MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 ## Find a test case in a test plan

 ::: moniker range=">=azure-devops-2020"
-In **Test Plans** for your test plan, use the ::: image type="icon" source="media/create-a-test-plan/filter-icon.png" border="false"::: filter icon to show the search and filter list.
+In **Test Plans** for your test plan, use the :::image type="icon" source="media/create-a-test-plan/filter-icon.png" border="false"::: filter icon to show the search and filter list.
 It can help find the tests you want.

   ![Screenshot shows finding a test plan for Azure DevOps Server 2020 and Azure DevOps Services.](media/create-a-test-plan/filter-select-test-plan.png)
 ::: moniker-end